Painting

 UW’s state-of-the-art Visual Arts Building is at the heart of our art program and the home of our Visual Arts Department.
 In addition to lecture halls, students have access to gallery space and studios.
 One of the highlights of our facility is the abundance of naturally-lit workspaces featuring mountain views.

-The University of Wyoming’s drawing program is led by Ricki Klages, a highly accomplished artist and professor.
+The University of Wyoming’s painting program is led by Ricki Klages, a highly accomplished artist and professor.
 In addition to her roles as artist and professor, Ricki served as the Department Head of UW’s Art and Art History program for 15 years.
 Ricki has exhibited both nationally and internationally, with solo exhibitions across the United States and Europe including Denmark, Portugal, England and Italy.
 She has received many awards in juried exhibitions, including the jurors' choice award from The Butler Institute of American Art, Baer Award in Painting from the Wyoming Arts Council and two Wyoming Arts Council Fellowship Grants.

 Meet our faculty